Pet Advisor Blog

 American Curl Cat – Cat Breed Guide

 The American Curl is among the youngest recognized cat breed in the world.
-It maybe young, but specimens of this breed have been recognized and awarded as champions on various cat shows.
+It may be young, but specimens of this breed have been recognized and awarded as champions on various cat shows.
 This particular breed is famous for its very unique ears that are curled back from the face and towards the center of the back portion of the cat’s head.
-This famous curled ear features is also the reason for the breed’s name.
+This famous curled ear feature is also the reason for the breed’s name.